coreos/locksmith/README.md

 }
 ```

-For a client to take the lock, the document will be swapped with this:
+For a client to take the lock, the document is swapped with this:

 ```json
 {